-Type: Non spécifié
+Type: Invited Presentation

-The radiative decay of the low energy thorium-229 isomer: En route towards a nuclear clock mercredi 6 novembre 2024 11:55 (20 minutes)
+Observation of the radiative decay of the low energy thorium-229 isomer: En route towards a nuclear clock

-The radioisotope thorium-229 features a nuclear isomer with an exceptionally low excitation energy of $\approx 8.3$ eV and a favourable coupling to the environment, making it a candidate for a next generation of optical clocks allowing to study fundamental physics such as the variation of the fine structure constant [1,2].
+The radioisotope thorium-229 features a nuclear isomer with an exceptionally low excitation energy of $\approx 8.4$ eV and a favorable coupling to the environment, making it a candidate for a next generation of optical clocks allowing to study fundamental physics such as the variation of the fine structure constant [1,2].

 While first indirect experimental evidence for the existence of such a nuclear state dates from almost 50 years ago, the proof of existence has been delivered only recently by observing the isomer's internal electron conversion decay [3].
 This discovery triggered a series of successful measurements using the $\alpha$ -decay of uranium-233 of several properties, including its energy, an important input parameter for the development of laser excitation of the nucleus.
-In spite of recent progress, the difficulties to observe the isomer's radiative decay remains a dark spot of this research field.
+In spite of recent progress, the difficulties to observe the isomer's radiative decay remained a dark spot of this research field.
 The development towards a "nuclear clock" was further hindered by a too large uncertainty on the isomer energy.

 The study of the $\beta$ -decay of actinium-229 inside a large-bandgap crystal at the ISOLDE facility at CERN lead to the first observation of the radiative decay [4] and set the scene for direct laser excitation of the thorium-229 nucleus [5].

-In this contribution, the nuclear clock concept is introduced and recent developments are discussed.
+In this contribution, the nuclear clock concept is introduced and results from vacuum-ultraviolet spectroscopy studies are discussed.